bbopt/NOMAD.jl/README.md

 `success` is a boolean set to false if the evaluation should not be taken into account by NOMAD.
 Here, every evaluation will be considered as a success. `count_eval` is also a boolean, it decides weather the evaluation's counter will be incremented.
 Here, it is always equal to true so every evaluation will be counted.

-Then, create an object of type *nomadParameters* that will contain options for the optimization.
+Then, create an object of type *nomadParameters* that will contain settings for the optimization.
 The classic constructor takes as arguments the initial point *x0* and the types of the outputs contained in `bb_outputs` (as a *Vector{String}*).

 ```julia
     param = nomadParameters([3,3],["OBJ","EB"])